ejmastnak/ejmastnak.github.io/notes/arch/basics/copy-paste.md

 ---
-title: Copy and Paste on Alacritty, tmux, and Vim
+title: Copy and paste in Alacritty, tmux, and Vim on Arch Linux
 ---

 # Clipboard on X11, Alacritty, and Vim